 Some of the possible side effects include:

 As with all benzodiazepines, there may be some extreme withdrawal adverse effects, especially if the drug is abruptly stopped.
-These are similar to coming off chronic alcohol use or barbiturates, and include:
+These are similar to coming off chronic alcohol use or barbiturates and include:

 The FDA recommends not to abruptly stop taking Librium, but to gradually reduce the dosage over a period of time to avoid these harsh adverse effects.
 (1)

-The half life of the drug is anywhere from 24 to 48 hours, which is considered very long for a benzodiazepine.
+The half-life of the drug is anywhere from 24 to 48 hours, which is considered very long for a benzodiazepine.

 Withdrawal symptoms can last week to significantly longer.
 Some patients report protracted withdrawal symptoms lasting even years, especially without proper treatment.
 Patients reporting protracted withdrawal express feelings of anxiety and other symptoms similar to those of early withdrawal.
 One predominant theory is that this might be due to damaged receptors.
 Another suspected etiology we have seen clinically is the ongoing effects of a body burden of neurotoxic poisoning.
-It is common for these individuals to be misunderstood, and subjected to doubt by family, friends and even medical providers.
+It is common for these individuals to be misunderstood, and subjected to doubt from family members, friends, and even medical providers.
 Unfortunately, they tend to be further pathologized and often disregarded.
 It is likely that mainstream viewpoints need to shift and take a deeper look at what these damaged people are truly experiencing and offer them hope and guidance, rather than abandonment.